 UM's sustainability programme focuses on three pillars:

 The ambition is to lead the way with our education and research and to follow the usual standards with our operations.
 In order to involve the entire academic community in sustainable education and sustainable research, we have set up the Sustainable UM 2030 agenda.
-A kick-off event is scheduled on 7 December.
-It will explore ways to shape and implement the Education and Research pillars and chart the next steps in our joint sustainability vision.
+At the kick-off event on 7 December, the ways to shape and implement the Education and Research pillars were explored and the next steps in our joint sustainability vision were shaped.

 Within the three pillars there will be a focus on the following SDGs: